Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Marketplace

 **Explanation:**
-"AWS Marketplace" is correct.
+AWS Marketplace is correct.
 It provides pre-configured vendor solutions for quick deployment.
-"AWS EC2" is incorrect; it provides virtual servers, not pre-configured solutions.
+AWS EC2 is incorrect; it provides virtual servers, not pre-configured solutions.
-"AWS Lambda" is incorrect; it is a serverless compute service.
+AWS Lambda is incorrect; it is a serverless compute service.
-"AWS Machine Images" is incorrect; they are templates, not a marketplace.
+AWS Machine Images is incorrect; they are templates, not a marketplace.

 ---